Säumerweg Avers via Cröt: Cröt - Soglio

 Directions

-The third stage begins in the small hamlet of Cröt and first leads past the old stone footbridge into the secluded high valley of Val Madris.
-Along the Madrischer Rhein, the trail runs through a quiet, unspoilt valley that inspires with its untouched landscape and impressive silence.
-In Sovräna, the path branches off and gradually climbs into the Val da la Prasgnola – this is where the historic transition to Bregaglia begins.
+The third stage begins in the small hamlet of Cröt and initially passes by the old stone footbridge into the secluded high valley of Madris.
+Along the Madris Rhine, the path runs through a quiet, pristine valley that delights with its untouched landscape and impressive silence.
+In Sovräna, the path branches off and gradually rises into the Val da la Prasignola – here begins the historic crossing into Bergell.

-An impressive staircase with stone slabs leads to the pass at 2,724 m above sea level, which dates back to the time when cattle were driven from Bregaglia to the summer pasture in Val Madris.
-The upper section of the valley was already cultivated from Bregaglia in the 14th century, which gives this route its special historical character.
+An impressive staircase paved with stone slabs leads to the pass crossing at 2,724 m above sea level, dating back to the time when livestock from Bergell were driven to summer pasture in Madris.
+The upper valley section was already cultivated from Bergell in the 14th century, giving this route its special historical character.

-Shortly after the pass, there is a challenging section with exposed passages secured by chains.
-Special caution is required here, and it is important to follow the white-red-white marked trail signs exactly - old traces of earlier routes in the rockfall-prone scree fields must not be trodden.
+Shortly after the pass, a challenging section with exposed passages secured by chains follows.
+Special caution is advised here, and it is essential to follow the white-red-white marked trail signs exactly – old traces of earlier routes in the rockfall-prone scree fields must not be entered.

-The subsequent long descent leads in numerous hairpin bends over narrow mountain paths down to the Bregaglia.
-Again and again, breathtaking views of the striking peaks and deeply cut valleys of the region open up.
-After passing the alpine settlements of Läira and Däir, the trail finally runs through shady forests and reaches the picturesque village of Soglio at 1,100 m above sea level.
+The subsequent long descent leads through numerous hairpin bends on narrow mountain paths down into Bergell.
+Breathtaking views open again and again onto the distinctive peaks and deep-cut valleys of the region.
+After passing the alpine settlements of Lăira and Däir, the path finally runs through shady woods and reaches the picturesque village of Soglio at 1,100 m above sea level.

-With its Mediterranean charm, narrow streets and sun-drenched stone houses, Soglio offers an impressive end to this alpine and culturally and historically important stage.
+With its Mediterranean charm, narrow alleys, and sun-drenched stone houses, Soglio offers an impressive conclusion to this alpine and culturally historically significant stage.

 Directions